swisscom/PowerGRR/README.md

 * Add or remove a label on one or multiple clients based on a list of computer names.
 * Add artifacts to or remove artifacts from the GRR artifact repository.
-* List hunts, artifacts, client or hunt approvals, labels and clients and filter them in different ways.
+* List flows, hunts, artifacts, client or hunt approvals, labels and clients and filter them in different ways.
 * Build [IR scripts for common forensic workflows and start multiple hunts or flows in one shot using multiple cmdlets inside a PowerShell script](https://github.com/swisscom/PowerGRR/wiki/Live-response-collection-script).